practicingruby/practicing-ruby-paid/posts/v6/003-actors.md

 hungry, they try to eat.
 But a philosopher needs a chopstick in each hand in order to grab the rice.
-If any other philosopher has already taken one of those chopsticks, the hungry philosopher will wait until chopstick is available.
+If any other philosopher has already taken one of those chopsticks, the hungry philosopher will wait until that chopstick is available.

-This problem is interesting because if it is not properly solved it can easly lead to deadlock issues.
+This problem is interesting because if it is not properly solved it can easily lead to deadlock issues.
 We'll take a look at those issues soon, but first let's convert this problem domain into a few basic Ruby objects.